Scholarships and Bursaries

 - A completed application form

-- Personal statement on why the candidate has chosen to study at Laidlaw College
+- Personal statement of 200-300 words that explains why you have chosen to study at Laidlaw College

 For more information please contact the Scholarships team.